xinzhan/core-services.en/help/interface/experience-cloud-interface.md

 Sign in and verify that you are in the right [organization](organizations.md).

 1. Navigate to [Adobe Experience Cloud](https://experience.adobe.com).
-1. Click **[!UICONTROL Sign in with an Adobe ID]**.
+1. Select **[!UICONTROL Sign in with an Adobe ID]**.
-1. On Adobe Experience Cloud, click your organization.
+1. On Adobe Experience Cloud, select your organization.

     ![](assets/organizations-menu.png)